weltmeyer/neolink_cpplib/README.md

 Neolink considers it as being used if there is an active stream running, or if there is motion being detected or an mqtt command being run

+[Because google remove the api for the push notifications we cannot reliably use push notifications to wake up, so motion won't wake up neolink anymore]

 You can make neolink stop active streams when there are no rtsp clients using

 ```toml